CS-SI/SafeScale/doc/METADATA.md

 The metadata for Cluster informations are stored in `<SAFESCALE>/clusters`.

-Inside this folder, the metadata of a cluster is stored in a folder named as the Cluster Name submitted at its creation.
+Inside this folder, the metadata are stored in an object named as the cluster name.

-Inside this subfolder is stored :

-* an object called `config` containing cluster configuration
-* a subfolder named `masters` containing metadata of the hosts acting as Cluster controllers
-* a subfolder named `nodes` containing :
-  * a subfolder named `private` containing metadata of private nodes
-  * a subfolder named `public` containing metadata of public nodes

 ## Example